 Charles Dickens’ Victorian ghost story A Christmas Carol gets an 80s spin, with Bill Murray perfectly cast as a smug TV exec who’s about to get his ghost-busting comeuppance.
 It’s you feel a brain dead from a cheesy Christmas movie marathon, Scrooged should hit the spot.

 Prince and the pauper tales are not just for panto… oh no they’re not.
 Trading Places – often forgotten on festive film lists – stars Eddie Murphy as a streetwise hustler who switches lives with Wall Street moneybags Dan Aykroyd.
 Christmas setting and sentiment with an idiot’s guide to global economics thrown in too.

 What happens when the Pumpkin King is over Halloween?
 If you’re Jack Skellington, you tumble into Christmas Town and kidnap Father Christmas.
 Tim Burton weaves his dark gothic magic in The Nightmare Before Christmas (would you expect anything less?), with a cast of loveable-morbid creations working a goofy, macabre storyline.
 It might be too dark for littlies, but it’s a visual delight that is just frightening enough to keep your kids on the good list.

-It might have a film title longer than the end credits, but The Chronicles of Narnia is snowy treat based on CS Lewis’s novel will have you dreaming of a white Christmas and a magical world at the back of your wardrobe.
-The only thing I found was a puff ball skirt from the 80s.
+It might have a film title longer than the end credits, but The Chronicles of Narnia is a snowy treat based on CS Lewis’s novel that will have you dreaming of a white Christmas and a magical world at the back of your wardrobe (the last thing I found back there was a puffball skirt from the 80s).
 It’s a film that has it all – fantasy, magic, drama, Father Christmas and Tilda Swinton as the White Witch.
 A worthy festive watch with the family.